 Rich, fatty meats such as duck and goose demand more from a wine.
-Check out our recommendations and tips for a perfect pairing...
+See our recommendations and tips for a perfect pairing...

 Goose and duck are both richer alternatives to the much more popular turkey at Christmas.

 Goose is the traditional English bird for Christmas dinner, although it began to lose out to turkey in the UK during the Victorian era of the 19th Century.

 Today, Britons collectively consume around 10 million turkeys at Christmas.